NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Serial UART uses individual communication lines for each device, with the receive `RX` pin of one being the transmit `TX` pin of the other - thus having to "flip wires" when connecting.
 However, devices can always be active and never have to share their access.
 UART runs at low to mid kHz speeds and is useful for simple device control, albeit somewhat clumsy at times.

 * When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` lines.
-  * 3.3v devices that are not 5v tolerant (such as external [serial-based ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) will require a bi-directional logic level converter/shifter to access on 5v MCUs.
+  * 5v devices interacting with 3.3v devices that are not 5v tolerant (such as [serial ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) will require a bi-directional logic level converter/shifter to utilize.
-    * We have included a small breakout PCB ([gerbers here](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) to assist with hooking up such common 3v3 WiFi and level shifter modules alongside 5v MCUs.
-    * Alternatively, hack a single 10kΩ resistor ([preferably two of any 1:2 ratio](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/)) between the MCU's TX pin and module's RX pin.
+    * Alternatively, hack a single 10kΩ resistor ([but preferably two of any 1:2 ratio](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/)) between the 5v module's TX pin and 3.3v module's RX pin.

 Serial UART Devices Supported: AT WiFi modules, NEMA GPS modules